 The VideoStreet display was similarly positioned above road level and objects on the curb, including a bench and a waste bin, to ensure an unobstructed view.
-The choice of positioning was also influenced by prior research into AR in road-crossing scenarios (Tabone et al., 2021) and the contemporary traffic system, wherein traffic signals and pedestrian crosswalks typically appear perpendicular to or across the road, was a further motivation for this positioning.
+The choice of positioning was also influenced by prior research into AR in road-crossing scenarios (Tabone et al. 2021), as well as the contemporary traffic system, wherein traffic signals and pedestrian crosswalks typically appear perpendicular to or across the road.
 We consider the VideoStreet presentation as world-locked because it occupies fixed coordinates in the virtual world, as well as body-locked, because the participant in our experiment does not translate within the environment, and thus, the VideoStreet display always remains at a constant distance from the participant.
-The VideoStreet screen had a height of 300 cm and width of 400 cm, and was positioned 12.7 m distant from the pedestrian, leading to field of view angles of 13.5° vertically and 17.9° horizontally.
+The VideoStreet screen had a height of 300 cm and width of 400 cm, and was positioned 12.7 m from the pedestrian, leading to field of view angles of 13.5° vertically and 17.9° horizontally.